Create Your Own Aerial Lift Safety Checklist

 Aerial lifts are commonly used during construction projects, and they allow workers to safely perform many jobs above the ground.
 Yet, aerial lifts are also a leading cause of construction accidents in the United States, according to The Center for Construction Research and Training.
-This is why all job sites need a boom lift safety checklist.
+This is why all job sites need an aerial lift safety checklist.

-An aerial work platform inspection checklist can help you comply with OSHA safety standards and prevent accidents.
+An aerial lift checklist can help you comply with OSHA safety standards and prevent accidents.
 Most important, this checklist helps you and your coworkers stay safe on the job.

-Now, let’s look at what is included in an aerial work platform inspection checklist:
+Now, let’s look at what is included on a aerial lift safety checklist:

 Click image to enlarge